Canon 30D vs Olympus E-M5

 Studio photographers will appreciate that the Canon 30D (unlike the E-M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the E-M5 have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the E-M5 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the E-M5 was followed by the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 30D and E-M5 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Olympus E-M5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 30D or the Olympus E-M5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.